aymanxdev/helpful-terminal-commands/README.md

 `git log --graph --decorate --oneline` create a better visual representation for the commits logs.

 `git log -S "part of the code ` it searches for changes in the repo, in case wanna find which commit created it.

+`git stash` put all the new changes in separate place and brings it back with this command `git stash pop` *only locally*

+`git branch -vv` list all the branches

+`git remote update --prune` updates git with the lates branches and delete the ones that are no longer exist